Iowa baseball set for home opener

 Redshirt junior Hunter Lee will take the mound for the Hawkeyes.
 The right-handed pitcher is still looking to break through for Iowa and will get the chance to do so against Grand View.

-Lee joined the program prior to the 2019 season after pitching two seasons at Kirkwood Community College.
+Lee joined the program before the 2019 season after pitching two seasons at Kirkwood Community College.
 With the Eagles, Lee helped lead the team to the NJCAA World Series as a sophomore in 2018.
-That season, the Des Moines, Iowa, native went 9-2 with a 3.93 ERA over 12 appearances.
+That season, the Des Moines native went 9-2 with a 3.93 ERA over 12 appearances.

 Last season, Lee’s was forced off the mound almost as quickly as the season began.